← Back to ResourcesAdopt vs Buy

 Buy or Adopt an English Bulldog (Calgary 2026)?

-English Bulldogs have one of the biggest adopt-vs-buy cost gaps of any popular breed.
-Calgary rescue fees run $300 to $700 (with spay/neuter, vaccinations, microchip, and basic vet workup all included).
-Calgary CKC breeders charge $3,000 to $6,000 for a standard pet puppy and $6,000 to $10,000+ for premium show lines.
-The year-one cost gap is $2,500 to $5,000+ in favour of adoption.
-Most English Bulldogs in Calgary rescues are there because the previous owner could not absorb the breed's medical bills: BOAS surgery ($5K to $12K), hip dysplasia surgery ($3K to $8K), and lifelong skin and ear care ($1.5K to $3K/year).
-The math, the rescue pipeline, and the exotic-colour scam warning all favour adoption for most households.
-This guide is the honest breakdown.
+English Bulldogs have one of the largest adopt-vs-buy cost gaps of any popular breed.
+Calgary rescue fees run $300 to $700, with spay/neuter, vaccinations, microchip, and basic vet workup all included.
+Calgary CKC breeders typically price standard pet puppies in the low-to-mid four figures, and premium show lines materially higher.
+The year-one cost gap is sizeable in favour of adoption.
+Most English Bulldogs in Calgary rescues are there because the previous owner could not absorb the breed's medical bills: brachycephalic airway surgery, hip dysplasia surgery, and lifelong skin and ear care.
+The math, the rescue pipeline, and the exotic-colour warning all point the same direction for most households.

 An adult English Bulldog resting calmly on a Calgary couch, illustrating the typical rescue Bulldog temperament